What are your hours?

 Lower Elevation Lakes and Reservoirs:

-- Fair: Mid-Summer – June – August .
+Excellent: from ice out (April) through May, picking up again in September and October.
+Fair: Mid-Summer – June – August .
 High temperature and longer days drive the fish deep and fishing is just fair, early morning hours are best.

 Low elevation streams:

-- Fair: from ice out (April ) until runoff begins (mid-May), however fishing is generally slow during this period.
+Excellent: Mid-June/early July after the runoff period is over, through the month of July, and again in September and October.
+Fair: from ice out (April ) until runoff begins (mid-May), however fishing is generally slow during this period.
 Late July and August can also be tough as streams are generally warm with low flows.

-- Excellent : from mid-June to early- July (dependent on runoff) and stays good through September.
+Excellent : from mid-June to early- July (dependent on runoff) and stays good through September.
+Fair: October is hit or miss dependent on weather.

 Mountain Lakes:

-- Fishing is usually excellent from ice out (mid-June to mid-July) depending on elevation, through mid-September.
+Fishing is usually excellent from ice out (mid-June to mid-July) depending on elevation, through mid-September.
+October is hit or miss, dependent on weather.

 Is there Skiing in the Bighorn Mountains?